rangle/koast-documentation/documentation/basics/getting-started.md

 # Koast Init #

-Koast includes an initializer option. simply type `koast init` from  your project directory and it will prompt you for a few basic questions.
+Koast includes an initializer option.
+Simply type `koast init` from  your project directory and it will prompt you for a few basic questions.

 ```
  _                   _